 In either case, hiring a professional career management team, like those available at The Barrett Group, is your best bet to correcting the problem and advancing your career.

 So how many resumes have I read?
-I’ve been President of the company since 2005, but I’ve been working with all the clients since 1993, so it’s been quite a few.
+I’ve been working with all the clients since 1993, so it’s been quite a few.
 How long does it take me to reach a decision about who and how best to deal with a particular job seeker?
 Rarely longer than a minute.

 My criteria for reviewing submissions is not so different from HR professionals, executive recruiters or hiring managers.
 My first question is always: what professional level are we looking at, here?
 If this can’t be answered in a five second glance of company names, titles held and quantified responsibilities/accomplishments (dollars and percentages that align and instantly give me a picture of this person’s influence and reach across the organization), we’re looking at a defective resume.
 Unless the person is presenting him/herself as a resume expert, I would not be dissuaded from looking further.